A Franchise Attorney Can Help You With Lease Review and Negotiation

 To start, we will review the entirety of the lease and inform you of both your and the landlord’s rights, responsibilities, and duties.
-While this may include discussion of some obvious obligations, it is often worthwhile to give some meaningful consideration to the “big picture” aspects of the agreement.
+This includes discussing key deadlines and obligations the franchisee as a tenant has to undertake.
 Of course, this discussion also includes reviewing some of the lesser-known rights and obligations that can later become problematic for franchisees unaware of their implications.

 We will then determine which terms are unfavorable and areas where to negotiate.
 Most leases are one-sided, favoring the landlord.
 We work through each provision of your lease, helping you understand which provisions should be revised to be fairer to you.
 From there, we help you prioritize which items are more important than others to accomplish your business goals.
 This gives us a roadmap for negotiating with your future landlord.